 Credit scores are used to assess your creditworthiness.
-That is, how likely or unlikely you are to pay your bills.
+That is, how likely you are to pay your bills on time.
 For example, banks, car dealerships, and insurers are all likely to request your credit report and credit scores when deciding whether to provide you with products or services.
 Even prospective employers like to use credit scores as a proxy for candidates’ ability, or inclination, to act responsibly.

 Credit scores are generated by applying a statistical model to the information in your credit reports, along with any other information that may help to predict delinquency.
 In the United States, such information typically comes from the three major credit bureaus: Equifax, Experian, and TransUnion.